Salim Osman

-Salim Osman is a Bangladesh Jatiya Party politician and the member of parliament from Narayanganj, the constituency of his deceased elder brother.
-In his early life, he was selling poultry from home to home.
+Salim Osman (born 26 Oct 1958) is a Bangladesh Jatiya Party politician and a former member of Jatiya Sangsad representing Narayanganj-5, the constituency of his deceased elder brother.

 Career

 In 2014, Osman was elected president of Bangladesh Knitwear Manufacturers and Exporters Association.
 In June 2014, he was elected to parliament from the Narayanganj-5, after the death of the former representative, Nasim Osman, his older brother.

 On 13 May 2016, Osman publicly shamed the headmaster of a school at Narayanganj's Bandar Upazila for allegedly insulting Islam.
 The incident was recorded and published on YouTube.
-The headmaster, Shyamal Kanti Bhakta, filed a charge of assaulting against him.
+The headmaster, Shyamal Kanti Bhakta, filed a charge of assault against him.
 In October 2018, a Dhaka court discharged Osman from the case.

 Personal life

-Osman's father AKM Samsuzzoha was a member of parliament and his elder brother Shamim Osman is member of parliament from Bangladesh Awami League.
+Osman's father AKM Samsuzzoha and elder brother Shamim Osman were former members of parliament from Bangladesh Awami League.